Sione Monū

 Sione Tuívailala Monū (born 1993 Auckland, New Zealand) is an Australian and New Zealand interdisciplinary artist of Tongan descent notable for their use of beads and flowers.

 Biography

 Monū grew up around Australia, as their father's job was in the Australian Defence Force.
 Their mother is an avid collector of Tongan crafts, adornments and ngatu (bark cloth).
+Their family's ancestral village is Kanokupolu, on the main island of Tongatapu.
 As a child, Monū enjoyed experimenting with materials, "Flowers as a material and symbol have always been something I’ve responded to since I was a child."
 Monū was not taught how to make Tongan crafts in a traditional way, so they developed their own interpretations with materials they had at hand.

+Monū was previously a member of FAFSWAG, a South Auckland-based queer Pacific arts collective, participating in several of its exhibitions between 2016 and 2017, including Making Space at the Centre of Contemporary Art Toi Moroki, Christchurch, and Statuesque Anarchy at Enjoy Public Art Gallery, Wellington.

 Monū lives between Canberra, Australia and Auckland, New Zealand, and works across the different mediums of photography, moving-image, fashion and adornment, performance and drawing exploring identity, family and Pacific peoples' queer experience in the diaspora.

+Their 2020 audiovisual work Only Yesterday depicts both themselves and artist Manuha'apai Vaeatangitau as 'ultimate leitī' in a utopian reality, using crystals and beads as currency.

+Monū's photographic series Kafu Couture (2014–present) showcases household mink blankets, or kafu, worn as couture fashion pieces shot in an editorial style.